-- Funding for brain tumor research in Connecticut.
-The CTBTA is currently supporting important research projects at the Yale Brain Tumor Center, Connecticut Children's Medical Center, University of Connecticut Health Center, and St. Vincent's Medical Center.
+- CTBTA Brain Tumor Research Funds support brain tumor research right here in Connecticut at the Yale Brain Tumor Center, Connecticut Children's Medical Center, University of Connecticut Health Center, and St. Vincent's Medical Center.

-- Scholarship funding for brain tumor Survivors pursuing their college dreams through the Reginald Anderson Memorial Scholarship and through Patient Assistance Funds.
+- CTBTA scholarship funds provide college scholarships for brain tumor survivors and caregivers pursuing their college dreams, made possible through the Reginald Anderson Memorial Scholarship Fund.

-- Patient Outreach connecting newly diagnosed brain tumor patients with Survivors, Survivors with Survivors, and Caregivers with Caregivers.
+- CTBTA's Patient Outreach connects newly diagnosed brain tumor patients with Survivors, Survivors with Survivors, and Caregivers with Caregivers.

-- Awareness initiatives in support of our mission to increase awareness of the disease and the need for better treatments and the cure.
+- CTBTA awareness initiatives support of our mission to increase awareness of the disease and the need for better treatments and the cure.

 COMMUNITY HOSTED EVENTS